-Multidisciplinary Team Academy is a three and a half day training designed to facilitate team development, enhance team skills and team relationships.
+Multidisciplinary Team Academy is a two day training designed to facilitate team development, enhance team skills and team relationships.
 Teams must have core representation from CAC Director, Child Protective Services, Law Enforcement and Prosecution/DA.
 Other team members should include representation from Victim Advocacy, Mental Health, Medical, Team Coordinator, Forensic Interviewer or CAC Staff.
 Each team in attendance should consists of 5 to 6 team members.

 TOPICS TO BE COVERED INCLUDE

 - Policies and Procedures

 - Team building

 - Conflict resolution

 TEAMS WILL COME AWAY FROM THIS TRAINING WITH: